UPDATED: January 24, 2024

 - Conduct website analyses to ensure they are not using “dark patterns”—design interfaces deliberately intended to mislead consumers into making harmful choices.

 - Time is of the essence.
-California, Colorado, and Connecticut began enforcing their respective laws on July 1, so companies in those jurisdictions should take steps toward compliance if they have not done so.
+Five states have begun enforcing their respective laws in the past year, and several more will become effective in July 2024.
+Companies subject to those state laws should take steps toward compliance if they have not done so.

 The California Privacy Rights Act (CPRA) went into effect on Jan.
 1, 2023 and expanded upon the rights afforded consumers under the California Consumer Privacy Act (CCPA), which took effect in 2020.